being-snehil/Dev-Date/README.md

 ---

 ## 🔗 Frontend Integration
-The frontend for DevTinder is available at:
+The frontend for DevDate is available at:
 ```bash
 git clone https://github.com/being-snehil/Dev-Date.git
 cd DevDate-UI